Generating Data¶

 Warning

-The example configuration file is not fully tested yet.
+Correlated noise generation is experimental and not fully tested.
 Use at your own risk.

 globals: